LED#

 robot.led.off(ALL_LEDS)

-# Turn off half the LEDs
+# Turn off half of the LEDs

 robot.led.on(ALL_LEDS)